Sandakan/Nora/README.md

 <div class="footnotes">* every asset used in this project are only used for demonstration purposes only.</div>

-<div class="footnotes">* every song, artist, album, song cover used in this demonstrationare not owned by myself but owned by their respective owners.
+<div class="footnotes">* every song, artist, album, song cover used in this demonstration are not owned by myself but owned by their respective owners.
 They were used only for demonstration purposes only.
 I value all the copyrights of the owners of the above assets.</div>